d12frosted/elpa-mirror/gnu/logos-readme.txt

   know how to narrow effectively.
 Such users may still want to bind it to a key.

+  For users running Emacs version 28 or higher, Logos defines the `logos-repeat-map' which is activated when `repeat-mode' is enabled.
+  This means that page motions, `C-x ]' and `C-x [', can be repeated by following them up with either `]' or `['.
+The repetition stops when another command is invoked.

   Logos provides some optional aesthetic tweaks which come into effect when the buffer-local `logos-focus-mode' is enabled.
 These will hide the mode line (`logos-hide-mode-line'), disable the buffer boundary